1It came to pass in the days of Amraphel king of Shinar, Arioch king of Ellasar, Chedorlaomer king of Elam, and Tidal king of Goiim,

 3All these joined together in the Valley of Siddim (that is, the Salt Sea).

-4They served Chedorlaomer for 12 years, and in the 13th year they rebelled.
+4They served Chedorlaomer for 12 years, and in the thirteenth year they rebelled.

-5In the 14th year Chedorlaomer came, and the kings who were with him, and struck the Rephaim in Ashteroth Karnaim, and the Zuzim in Ham, and the Emim in Shaveh Kiriathaim,
+5In the fourteenth year Chedorlaomer came, and the kings who were with him, and struck the Rephaim in Ashteroth Karnaim, and the Zuzim in Ham, and the Emim in Shaveh Kiriathaim,

 6and the Horites in the hill country of Seir as far as Elparan, which is by the wilderness.